 Enjoy the sea breeze and the coastal views—and the friendly levelness of Cape San Blas and the St. Joseph Peninsula—on a Forgotten Coast bike ride!
 A premier route is the eight-mile Loggerhead Run Bike Trail along Cape San Blas, which runs between St. Joseph Peninsula State Park and Salinas Park and includes a lot of postcard-perfect scenery.
 Another good spot for pedaling is the four-mile Port City Trail in Port St. Joe

-Join a Seahorse Water Safaris or Windward Sailing Charters Voyage
+Join a Water Safari or Windward Sailing Charters Voyage

 Besides fishing charters, a host of companies offer sightseeing cruises in the great liquid backyard of Cape San Blas.
-For example, Seahorse Water Safaris leads a number of charters aboard its Island Queen and Island Princess, including snorkeling voyages with catch-and-release sealife and the insights of an onboard marine biologist.
-Or take a wind-powered journey on the Free Spirit II with Windward Sailing Charters.
+Water safaris can lead a number of charters aboard, including snorkeling voyages with catch-and-release sealife and the insights of an onboard marine biologist.
+Or take a wind-powered journey!

 The tranquil and shallow waters of St. Joseph Bay offer some of the best paddling on the Florida Panhandle.
 Happy Ours Kayak & Bike Outpost, situated right at the head of the bay with convenient direct access, rents a variety of kayaks—including single and tandem models as well as both sit-on-top and sit-in sales—plus canoes and stand-up paddleboards.
 Besides self-guided adventures, you can also sign on for one of the outfitter’s guided paddling eco-tours: a fantastic way to learn more about the ecology and history of this fascinating embayment.

 Take a Sunset Cruise With Bali Hai Charters